Tiegris/K8sMonitorNet/README.md

 #### Local

 To run the app, you need a developer cluster.
 I used DockerDesktop kubernetes.
-Running the app locally from your IDE works, however the pingers will not be able to access the endpoints.
+Running the app locally from your IDE works, however the pingers will not be able to access the endpoints inside your cluster.

 #### Remote